Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Most of the shops are open 7 days a week between 09.00am to 22.00pm (some even longer).
 Very few shops may close on a Sunday during the season.
 General opening hours are between 9am and 10pm , some more traditional shops may close for siesta between the hours of 2pm and 5pm.
 Many shop keepers speak English and you will find that they are all friendly and very helpful.
 Food stores, bakeries and tavernas tend to have longer opening hours.

-In Argostoli and Lixouri, and in one or two smaller locations, you will find major Greek bank branches offering over the counter bank services.
+In Argostoli and Lixouri, and in one or two smaller locations, you will find major Greek bank branches offering over-the-counter bank services.
 There are many cash machines and foreign money exchanges dotted around, particularly in tourist areas and larger villages.
 Post Offices generally have cash machines, there is also one at the airport.
+Credit Cards can be used almost everywhere so you can pay without withdrawing money, just double-check before you get to the cashier.

 Municipalities